Corrected Samplers for Discrete Flow Models: Location-Corrected Sampler

 where $\varepsilon_{\text{Est}}^{\text{TC}}$ is defined in \cref{con:estimation error}. \end{theorem} Compared to the error bound of the tau-leaping and Euler sampler in \cref{thm:convergence-tauleaping-euler}, the non-asymptotic error bound of the proposed time-corrected sampler reduces the error from freezing the time schedule in each timestep (first term of the error bound in \cref{thm:convergence-tauleaping-euler}).

-\section{Location-corrected Sampler}
+\section{Location-Corrected Sampler}

 In the previous section, we reduce the error from the time-Lipschitz of the transition rate we used in our sampling procedure.
 In this section, we tackle the error from the event that there is at least one jump in each timestep.
 A natural approach is to adjust the location after the first jump in each time interval.
 Unlike prior samplers, we have to introduce the information of the first exit time on each time interval in our transition structure.
-We consider the following rates in the two-stage transition rate (\eqref{eq:two-stage rate}) for the $k$-th time interval: { } where $T_k>t_{k-1}$ is the exit time of the jump process.
+We consider the following rates in the two-stage transition rate (\eqref{eq:two-stage rate}) for the $k$-th time interval: